FeangapeGamedev/facebot/README.md

 # FaceBot

 FaceBot is a simple React project that displays a list of robot "users" in a card-based UI.
-It serves as a fun demonstration of React fundamentals, including components, props, state, and event handling.
+It demonstrates React fundamentals, including components, props, state, and event handling.
 The app allows users to search through a list of robots, filtering the displayed cards in real time.

 ## Features